summer-solutions/orm/README.md

 ## Configuration

 First you need to define Registry object and register all connection pools to MySQL, Redis and local cache.
-Also use this object to register queues, and entities.
+Use this object to register queues, and entities.
 You should create this object once when application starts.

 ```go